-Cathedral of Santa Maria del Fiore, known as the Duomo of Florence, is one of the most famous churches in Italy.
-When it was completed, in the 15th century, it was the largest church in the world, while today it is the third in Europe after St. Peter’s in Rome and St. Paul’s in London.
-SHORT HISTORY In 1294, the Commune of Florence orders the construction of a new cathedral dedicated to Santa Maria del Fiore (St. Mary of the Flower).
-Two years later, the architect Arnolfo di Cambio is comissioned to design the cathedral, but he dies a few years later.
-In 1334, Giotto di Bondone was appointed as the architect of the cathedral.
-In the same year, he starts the building of the bell-tower.
-Three years later, Giotto dies.
-Between 1337 and 1343, the works are supervised by Andrea Pisano, but he is banished from Florence and Francesco Talenti takes his place.
-Talenti alters Arnolfo’s design and completes the bell-tower in 1359.
-After 1366, Giovanni di Lapo Ghini joins him.
-In 1420, Filippo Brunelleschi wins the competition for building the cathedral’s dome, opens the construction site and, 16 years later, in 1436, the dome is completed and Read more [...]
+The Cathedral of Santa Maria del Fiore, commonly known as the Duomo of Florence, is one of the most famous churches in Italy and the world.
+When it was completed, in the 15th century, it was the largest church in the world, while today is the third in Europe, after Saint Peter’s Basilica in Rome and the Cathedral of the Nativity of Saint Mary in Milan.
+SHORT HISTORY In 1294, the government of Florence ordered the construction of a new cathedral dedicated to Santa Maria del Fiore (Saint Mary of the Flower), on the site of the city’s second cathedral dedicated to Santa Reparata.
+In 1296, the architect Arnolfo di Cambio was comissioned to design the cathedral, but he died only a few years later.
+In 1334, Giotto di Bondone was appointed as the architect of the cathedral, and he started the building of the bell-tower.
+Three years later, Giotto died.
+Starting with 1337, the construction was supervised by Andrea Pisano, until 1348, when the Black Death halted the works.
+Francesco Talenti, who took Pisano’s place in 1349, altered Arnolfo’s design, and completed the bell-tower in 1359.
+After 1366, Giovanni di Lapo Ghini joined him.
+In 1420, Filippo Brunelleschi Read more [...]

 Italy has many churches, and all of them are beautiful and full of spectacular works of art.
 The main church of the city is referred as Il Duomo, but you will find churches that are named Basilica, Chiesa or Cattedrale, depending on their size and importance.